What is Aggressive Driving?

 - Gestures - Obscene or offensive gestures irritate other drivers.
 Be aware that any gesture may be misinterpreted by another driver.

-- Cell phones - Don't let your phone or any other device become a distraction.
+- Hand-held electronic devices - Don't let your phone or any other device become a distraction.
 Cell phone users are perceived as being poor drivers and presenting a traffic hazard.
 Data shows that aggressive drivers are particularly irritated by fender-benders with motorists who were talking on the phone or texting.
-Remember using a hand-held electronic device while driving is illegal in New York State.
+Remember using hand-held electronic devices while driving is illegal in New York State.

 - Eye contact - If a motorist tries to pick a fight, do not make eye contact.
 Get out of the way without acknowledging the other motorist.
 If the driver follows you, do not go home.
 Go to a police station or location where you can get help and there will be witnesses.